Concord Preparatory School

 Prerequisites: None.

-• Electives: AP Computer Science A, AP Computer Science Principles
+• Electives: 3 computer science offerings, including AP Computer Science A and AP Computer Science Principles.

 Assessment & Grading